-It’s the moment in time where we take a step of faith not knowing what will come of it but do it anyway.
+Courage is the moment in time where we take a step of faith not knowing what will come of it but we do it anyway.
 Hebrews 11:1 says, “Now faith is confidence in what we hope for and assurance about what we do not see.”
 (NIV) Gotta start somewhere.

 When we put ourselves out there, people are going to judge.
 The magical element of courage is that we don’t care what other people think, we have a vision and we’re going to try our hardest to see that vision become part of the big picture.
 When people watch, give them a show.
-Show them how to move forward, how to stand back up, and how to fight.
+Show them how to move forward, how to stand back up, and how to live in freedom.

 Those bug-on-your-face looks are beaming with curiosity or maybe jealously.
 Remember, everyone has their own opinion, and they are only opinions; it’s you who you need to believe in.
 Here are 5 Easy Ways to Build Courage & Confidence.

 - Pray.
 Daily.
 In Jesus’s name.
 “Lord, light my fire within.
 What is my next step?”